What Is a Readability Score?

 Frequently Asked Questions

-What is a good Flesch Reading Ease score for blog posts?
+What is a good Flesch Reading Ease score for blog content?